gvwilson/fiction/iffy/index.md

 "Lemme guess," Aunt Naggie said neutrally.
 "You give th' governors your fancy toolbox an' they'll make it all go away.
-Oh, don't look at me like that," she continued as Iffy opened her mouth.
+Oh, don't look at me like that," she continued as Iffy opened her mouth again.
 "I been payin' attention."

 Wales shrugged.